Sample-Efficient Estimation of Nonlinear Quantum State Functions: Applications

-where the second equation holds due to the fact that $\sqrt{\rho} \sigma \sqrt{\rho}$ shares same eigenvalues with $\rho\sigma$~\cite{baldwin2023efficiently}.
+Another key application of QSF is the estimation of the distance measures between two quantum states.
+Quantum state fidelity $F(\rho, \sigma) = \tr (\sqrt{\rho \sigma}) $ is crucial for quantum verification, benchmarking, and error mitigation.
+The QSF framework extends naturally to this task by leveraging cyclic permutation techniques to approximate $\tr(\sqrt{\rho \sigma})$ using multiple copies of $\rho$ and $\sigma$.
+We can further take the fact that $\sqrt{\rho} \sigma \sqrt{\rho}$ shares same eigenvalues with $\rho\sigma$, to simplify it into $\tr ( \sqrt{\rho\sigma})$~\cite{baldwin2023efficiently}.
 Here, we directly extend the QSF framework to estimate fidelity between two quantum states using a polynomial expansion.
 To achieve that, we prepare $n$ copies of $\rho$ and $\sigma$, arranged alternately in the sequence $(\rho \ox \sigma )^{\ox n}$.
 Such a composite operation utilizes the cyclic-permutation-trick, satisfying

 where $P_{2k}$ denotes the cyclic permutation of $2k$ quantum systems.
-Hence, any normalized polynomial approximation to $f(\rho \sigma)$ up to $n$-th order can be estimated via such an extension to Algorithm~\ref{alg:qsfe}.
-Specifically, we have the following observation.
+Hence, any normalized polynomial approximation to $f(\rho \sigma)$ up to $n$-th order can be estimated via such an extension to Algorithm~\ref{alg:qsf}.
+Specifically, we have the following corollary.